Lidet-Tadesse/EAD-LAB-Works/README.md

 # Clone the Repository

-To clone the repository,

-use the following command:
+To clone the repository,use the following command: https://github.com/Lidet-Tadesse/EAD-LAB-Works.git
-https://github.com/Lidet-Tadesse/EAD-LAB-Works.git